aabdelhaleemm/LazurdTask/README.md

 ## Notes
-Please note that this is my first time dealing with Blazor so it might be not a perfect project, but for the backend project I did my best to write clean, efficient and extendable code following best practices.
+Please note that this is my first time dealing with Blazor so it might be not a perfect project, but for the backend project I did my best to write clean, efficient, and extendable code with clean architecture following best practices.